blackdragon2012/coffee-shop-data-analysis/README.md

 ▪ Performed hypothesis tests to identify peak hours to optimise staff and resource allocation.

 ▪ Implemented multiple linear regression to find the best model (using lm and step function) for predicting daily income.

+> Part of my module coursework (MTHS3003: Applied Statistics and Probability)